novoda/gradle-static-analysis-plugin/README.md

     }
 }
 ```

+For more advanced configurations, please refer to the [advanced usage](docs/advanced-usage.md) page.

 ## Roadmap
 The plugin is under active development and to be considered in **beta stage**.
 It is routinely used by many Novoda projects and